Becoming a Geologist

 Mr. Berry owned a country home called “Ingleside,” at Liberty Hill, South Carolina.
 Here he ran a science camp in the summer for interested students.
 One of the highlights of my life was being allowed to attend this camp.

 There were perhaps 12 boys the year I went.
 Everything was planned out, and everything was about science, with geology being at the tip-top of the list.
-We slept in tents in a canyon at the back of his large property and used an outhouse called the “Gray Ghost.”
-A couple of boys were singled out (maybe their moms had advised him that their children were “sensitive”), and these unfortunates were quartered in the house with Mr. and Mrs. Berry.
-They were much pitied.
+We slept in tents in a canyon at the back of his large property, with an outhouse for facilities.
+A couple of boys were singled out at the beginning of camp (perhaps their moms had advised him that their children were “sensitive”), and these unfortunates were quartered in the house with Mr. and Mrs. Berry.
+They were pitied.
 I much preferred the smelly old army tents!

 Part of My Early Rock Collection (Railroad Rocks)

-Mr. Berry smoked like a fiend at the camp that year, but spent a whole lot of time advising us boys that we should never smoke.
-Thankfully, I heeded his wise advice.
+Mr. Berry smoked like a fiend at the camp that year, but spent a whole lot of time coughing his lungs out and advising us boys that we should never smoke.
+Thankfully, I heeded this wise advice.

 The best part came at the end of the camp.
 It was a wonderful overnight camping trip to Spruce Pine, North Carolina, where we attended the famous rock and mineral show held there every year.
 It was the biggest thing for me, ever.
-Despite Mr. Berry’s dangerous reputation, a 60-year-old man has to be a heck of a sport to haul twelve deodorant-needy adolescent jerks to the top of a mountain, sleep in the dirt with them in a floor-less flooded tent, get up in the middle of the night to go outside in a driving rainstorm, dig a rain-diversion trench in his sodden underwear, then apologize the next day because some of the kids’ sleeping bags got wet.
+Despite Mr. Berry’s dangerous reputation, a 60-year-old man has to be a real sport to haul twelve smelly adolescent jerks to the top of a mountain, sleep in the dirt with them in a floor-less flooded tent, get up in the middle of the night to go outside in a driving rainstorm, dig a rain-diversion trench in his sodden underwear, then apologize the next day because some of our sleeping bags got wet.

 I Was Diverted